 After living at home and trying some part time jobs, paying his own bills and realizing he wasn’t getting anywhere, he took a few online classes.
 Which parlayed into a few community college classes and then he went back to college – with a contract.

-Is a college contract a good idea?
+Is a parent college student contract a good idea?
 That is really up for you to decide.
 Personally, I think it made us closer.
 And I am so happy that we had one.

 Don't let let the circumstances of YOUR life determine who you really are?
 Choose YOU instead!
 Not sure how to do that?
 Let me help!